 All these things reduce the need to restore your instrument before and after using the capo.
 Although you include less extra weight to your instrument, it’ll endure a long playing schedule.

-The Mini Spider permits hundreds of tunings without de-tuning your ukulele because it seeks to do capo each string individually!
+The Mini Spider permits hundreds of tunings without de-tuning your instrument because it seeks to do capo each string individually!

 It is good news for banjo players because they want to tune their instruments in various ways.
-This capo from Creative Tunings allows players to make hundreds of tunings available.
+This product from Creative Tunings allows players to make hundreds of tunings available.

 Whether rock, country, pop, folk, or American music, the ukulele is more popular than ever.